conedevelopment/cone-site/src/website-development.md

     classes: "l-testimonial--tertiary"
     cards:
         - title: "Wh choose WordPress?"
           description: "WordPress is a popular and efficient content management system (CMS), which provides a great platform for smaller or bigger sites.
-Its great advantage is the continous development and its felxibility."
+Its great advantage is the continuous development and its flexibility."
           image: "/img/illustrations/retro-milk-on-a-scooter.svg"
           imageAlt: "Retro milk on a scooter illustration."
         - title: "Why choose 11ty?"
           description: "11ty (Eleventy) is a popular and handy static site generator.
-Using it, we can create high performant and secure websites with optional content managment system."
+Using it, we can create high performant and secure websites with optional content management system."
           image: "/img/illustrations/retro-popcorn-rushes-to-the-movies.svg"
           imageAlt: "Retro popcorn rushed to the movies illustration."
 accordion: